asimihsan/onlinejudge/README.md

     -   Will not run outside LXC container and do on every run clone/start/stop/destroy LXC container (measure latency)
         -   Around 5 seconds, too high
 -   Defer gzip'ing of responses to nginx, let runner focus on running.
+-   Allow stdin and expected stdout in call.
+Return actual stdout and correct or not.
+Easier for clients to use.
+    -   No, needs to be like Codewars where you run test code that exercises the submitted code.
+That way submitted code samples look concise and more relevant without boilerplate.

 ## Snippets